yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 I love Datu because she always says things that are extremely relatable.

 I said, well, precisely for that reason, I never thought I could date this person.
-He knows too much and seems to centers his life on film.
-I often don't think we are in the same world.
+He knows too much and seems to center his life on film.
+I used to think that we are not living in the same world.

 "Is he progressive?"

 "I think so."

 "That's good."
 Datu finally gave some approval.
-I think she was curious, and so she asked, "Would your mom be OK with you dating a foreigner?"
+I think she was just curious when she asked, "Would your mom be OK with you dating a foreigner?"

 "No."